markusmoenig/ShaderMania/README.md

 * Upload your shaders to the public shader database
 * Browse shaders in the Database and learn / experiment.
 * Add the nodes of shaders in the database to your project.

-## How to help

-As mentioned above, a small donation to the author (in the AppStore or via [PayPal](https://paypal.me/markusmoenig)) helps.
-But simply rating or reviewing ShaderMania in the AppStore is also a great help as it improves visibility.

 ## Acknowledgements